chiku/mjwm/README.md

                                 Icon file names would be absolute paths to icons in the specified directories.
 Hicolor
                                 icon theme is used if no theme name is given.
-      --summary=type          The summary of the run.
+      --summary [TYPE]        The summary of the run.
 Acceptable values are short, normal and long.
 Defaults to normal.
+      --language [NAME]       The language for which the menu would be build.
       --help                  Show this help
       --version               Show version information
 ```